Jckhoo22/Jc-SplitBill-Flutter-Application/README.md

-This is a Flutter Project that I have came up with which is to build a Split Bill Calculator This is my first project that I try and commit to GitHub to share to people who might use this calculator app on their own iPhone / Android
+This is a Flutter Project that I have came up with which is to build a Split Bill Calculator This is my first project that I try and commit to GitHub to share to people who might use this calculator app on their own iPhone / Android.
+The database I used is HIVE (LOCAL STORAGE)

 The core features include